viblo/pymunk/README.rst

     https://github.com/viblo/pymunk/issues

 Regardless of the method you use I will try to answer your questions as soon as I see them.
-(And if you ask on SO or the forum other people might help as well!)
+(And if you ask on SO other people might help as well!)

 Dependencies / Requirements